Cylindrical model structures: Acknowledgements

 Suppose that $I$ is exponentiable with respect to $\otimes$.
 Then the lower right connection structure $(-)^{\Gamma_{lr}}$ with respect to the co-cylinder $\cocylinderinterval$ in $\cl{A}$ is compatible with the contraction structure $(-)^{p}$. \end{rmk}

-\begin{rmk} We will not need to consider compatibility of an upper left connection structure upon an interval with contraction, or compatibility of an upper right connection structure --- to be defined next --- upon an interval with contraction. \end{rmk}
+\begin{rmk} We shall not need to consider compatibility of an upper left connection structure upon an interval with a contraction structure, or compatibility of an upper right connection structure upon an interval, which we shall define next, with a contraction structure. \end{rmk}

-\begin{defn} Let $\interval = \big( I, i_0, i_1, p, v \big)$ be an interval in $\cl{A}$ equipped with a contraction structure $p$ and an involution structure $v$.
-An {\em upper right connection structure} with respect to $\interval$ is an arrow \ar{I^{2},I,\Gamma_{ur}} of $\cl{A}$ such that the following diagrams in $\cl{A}$ commute.
+\begin{defn} Let $\interval = \big( I, i_0, i_1, p, v \big)$ be an interval in $\cl{A}$ equipped with a contraction structure $p$, and an involution structure $v$.
+An {\em upper right connection structure} with respect to $\interval$ is an arrow \ar{I^{2},I,\Gamma_{ur}} of $\cl{A}$, such that the following diagrams in $\cl{A}$ commute.

 \begin{diagram}

 \end{diagram} \end{defn}

 \begin{rmk} Let $\interval = \big( I, i_0, i_1, p, v, \Gamma_{ur} \big)$ be an interval in $\cl{A}$ equipped with a contraction structure $p$, an involution structure $v$, and an upper right connection structure $\Gamma_{ur}$.
 Let us regard the cylinder $\cylinderinterval$ in $\cl{A}$ as equipped with the contraction structure $- \otimes p$ and the involution structure $- \otimes v$.
 Then the natural transformation \ar[5]{- \otimes I^{2}, - \otimes I, - \otimes \Gamma_{ur}} equips $\cylinderinterval$ in $\cl{A}$ with an upper right connection structure.